labgrid-project/labgrid/doc/development.rst

     class ExampleDriver(Driver, ConsoleProtocol):
 	pass

-The ConsoleExpectMixin support a special mixin class to add expect functionality to any class supporting the ConsoleProtocol, it has to be the first item in the subclass list.
+The ConsoleExpectMixin is a mixin class to add expect functionality to any class supporting the :any:`ConsoleProtocol` and has to be the first item in the subclass list.
+Using is mixin class allows sharing common code, which would otherwise need to be added into multiple drivers.

 ::